 Here’s a simple summer salad of zucchini noodles with fresh corn, embellished with bell pepper and dill.
-Zucchini noodles (AKA spiraled zucchini) are a fantastic substitute for pasta when you want to cut back on carbs or simply like the idea of incorporating more veggies into your meals.
+Zucchini noodles (AKA spiralized zucchini) are a fantastic substitute for pasta when you want to cut back on carbs or simply like the idea of incorporating more veggies into your meals.

-Since this is a perfect mid- to late summer dish, I highly recommend using fresh corn rather than frozen for its seasonal sweetness and crunch.
+Fresh corn is best: Since this is a perfect mid- to late summer dish, I highly recommend using fresh corn rather than frozen for its seasonal sweetness and crunch.
 But if you’re feeling lazy, by all means, make this with frozen corn kernels (thawed and lightly steamed).

 - 1 medium or two smaller zucchini